melkes/Hair-Salon-MVC/README.md

 ```
 - In a terminal window, run:
   - `dotnet restore`
+  - `dotnet build`
   - `dotnet run`
+- You may be asked to enter your system password
 - In a web browser, navigate to https://localhost:5001/

 ## Known Bugs
-The application currently will not run, for unknown reasons relating to ASP.NET Core development certificates.
+The application is not currently functional because the views are not completed, and possibly something to do with ASP.NET Core development certificates.
-It is currently missing Client views.

 ## License